 The application of concrete, steel and FRC provide both generic and specific technical improvements and weaknesses compared to treated wood (UNEP 2014).
+Overall, functional alternatives are considered to have lower toxicity and better disposability / recyclability.
 BAT/BEP considerations for production, installation and use of alternative technologies is important but is outside the scope for this document.
 In addition, these alternatives might not be suited to replace single poles and/or cross-arms but are intended as replacements for entire distribution lines.